The righteous judge

 The admirable one

 This is quite straightforward, but it is true that Westerners interested in Eastern thought are extremely susceptible to external appearance in those they regard as teachers.
 If the teacher looks impressive, they are impressed, if they speak in an inspirational manner they are inspired, if they speak with authority they are convinced.
 But it is all superficial impression without any actual basis.
-The unimpressive, self-effacing, and simply clothed and behaved teachers of righteousness who are worthy of great reverence–those who have long ago eliminated the egoistic impulses that motivate the flashy teachers, are ignored.
+The unimpressive, self-effacing, simply clothed and simply behaved teachers of righteousness who are worthy of great reverence–those who have long ago eliminated the egoistic impulses that motivate the flashy teachers–are ignored.
 “I was not impressed,” is the verdict.
 It takes intelligence and intuition to recognize the worthy teachers, so they have few students in comparison with the glitter-gurus.
 In time the negative character of the glitterati is revealed, but the dupes keep right on adoring whichever glitterati take their place in their life.

 The real monk